-- related subject area.
+- a) The core modules are in all cases compulsory irrespective of whether the student has been registered at either the NWU or the UP.
+Two further modules must be chosen from the list of elective modules. - b) The student must be registered at the NWU if the majority of the modules (at least three) are modules of the NWU.
+Likewise, if the majority of the modules (at least three) selected by the student are UP modules, the student must be registered at the UP. - c) A fifth module (research methodology and a research report) will be taken on the campus where the student is primarily registered, at either the University of Pretoria or the North-West University (Potchefstroom Campus). - A student has to pass FIVE modules: one of 32 credits (FREN681 Research methodology and research report: Research on a chosen topic in French) and four of 24 credits each. - e) A student who wishes to take more than four modules of 24 credits each must apply to the chairperson of the Subject Group: French in order to obtain permission to do this. - f) Students may, under certain circumstances and after consultation with the chairperson of the Subject Group: French enrol for one elective with a credit total of not less than 24 under a specific code from a related subject area.
 Students must register for that specific module, e.g. AFLL673 or GERM671. - g) Not all the modules may be offered each year.
-A prospective student should check with the chairperson of the Subject Group which modules will be offered in a given year. - h) The core modules are in all cases compulsory irrespective of whether the student has been registered at either the NWU or the UP.
-Two further modules must be chosen from the list of elective modules. - ii) The student must be registered at the NWU if the majority of the modules (at least three) are modules of the NWU.
-Likewise, if the majority of the modules (at least three) selected by the student are UP modules, the student must be registered at the UP. - j) A fifth module (research methodology and a research report) will be taken on the campus where the student is primarily registered, at either the University of Pretoria or the North-West University (Potchefstroom Campus). - k) A student has to pass FIVE modules: one of 32 credits (FREN681 Research methodology and research report: Research on a chosen topic in French) and four of 24 credits each. - A student who wishes to take more than four modules of 24 credits each must apply to the chairperson of the Subject Group: French in order to obtain permission to do this. - m) Students may, under certain circumstances and after consultation with the chairperson of the Subject Group: French enrol for one elective with a credit total of not less than 24 under a specific code from a related subject area.
-Students must register for that specific module, e.g. AFLL673 or GERM671. - n) Not all the modules may be offered each year.
 A prospective student should check with the chairperson of the Subject Group which modules will be offered in a given year.